- Item 82329 - Hancock Street, Ellsworth, 1933

 - *Credit line must read: Collections of Ellsworth Public Library

-This postcard depicts the devastation left on Hancock Street in the wake of the great Ellsworth fire of 1933.
-The fire began on Sunday, May 7th, 1933 when it was set by Norman Moore in the Bijou Theater.
-The fire would ultimately destroy one hundred and thirty buildings, or most of Ellsworth's downtown.Show Details
+This postcard shows the devastation left on Hancock Street in the wake of the great Ellsworth fire of May 7, 1933 that burned most of downtown.Show Details